dentarg/auth0-blog/_posts/2018-01-07-reactive-programming-in-python.markdown

 	'language': x.get("language")})
 ```

 First, we are iterating by the organizations list defined on the config file.
-We get the organization repository information and then transform the response to the desirable format with the `get_info` method.
+We get the organization repository information and then transform the response to the desired format with the `get_info` method.
 After that, we are making the query to the information we just got and take only the first 10 results that accomplish with this query.
 Finally, we emit the `Observable` as a dictionary with the characteristics we will be showing in the page as a result.

 Finally we need to initialize and start the `ioLoop` for the web socket and render the `index.html` page which is going to show the results of the request with the following code: